Merge Subtitles

 About merging subtitles

 This tool takes two subtitle files and combines them into one.
-If you want to combine more than two subtitles you can use the tool multiple times in a row.

-This tool can also be used to combine subtitles from a movie that is split into CD1 and CD2.
+This tool can also combine subtitles from a movie that is split into CD1 and CD2.
 Back in the olden days some movies were too big to fit on a single disk, so they were split in two.
 This is inconvenient, because halfway through the movie you have to get up and switch disks.
 You can use video editing software to combine the movies, and then use this merger tool to combine the subtitles.

 Modes